luraess/julia-parallel-course-EGU21/README.md

 👉 **Organisation notes:**
 - 💡 All material presented during the short course will be uploaded here and made available to participants 5 days prior to the event on this repository.
 - ⚠️ Live participation to this short course requires [registration to EGU's main meeting](https://egu21.eu/register.html).
-- Due to the time-limited course schedule (60min), an interactive overview will cover the course's [objectives](#objectives) replacing an extensive hands-on.
+- Due to the time-limited course schedule (60 min), an interactive overview will cover the course's [objectives](#objectives) replacing an extensive hands-on.
 - Further interests in solving PDEs with Julia on GPUs❓Sign-up (free) for a hands-on workshop at [JuliaCon2021](https://juliacon.org/2021/).

 ----